-- does or intends to limit or exempt us from liability (including loss that resulted, directly or indirectly, from our gross negligence or deliberate default or that of any other partner, director, employee or other person acting for or controlled by us), so far as the law does not allow this limitation or exemption; or
+- does or intends to limit or exempt us from liability (including loss that resulted, directly or indirectly, from our gross negligence or willful misconduct or that of any other partner, director, employee or other person acting for or controlled by us), so far as the law does not allow this limitation or exemption; or

-- requires you to assume risk or liability for this kind of loss referred to in paragraph 14.2 so far as the law does not allow such an assumption of risk or liability.<
+- requires you to assume risk or liability for the kind of loss referred to in the paragraph above so far as the law does not allow such an assumption of risk or liability.

 15 Anti-money laundering and sanctions

 15.1 Legal requirements.
 Various laws and regulations on anti-money laundering and terrorism apply to us.
 When we ask you to give us relevant information to perform know your client (KYC) or customer due diligence (CDD) checks (for example, verification of identity or evidence of source of funds) you must give us this information promptly.

 15.2 Reporting.
 We may have to report any suspicious activity to the relevant authorities and obtain their prior consent before continuing to act.
 They may also prohibit us from informing you that we have made such a report (for example a tip-off).

 15.3 Sanctions.
 We are also subject to various sanction regimes which may be specific to certain jurisdictions, entities or individuals.
 These sanctions may be arms embargoes, other trade restrictions or financial restrictions.
 You must notify us as soon as possible if you become aware that a Matter may lead to a breach of any sanction.